the practical kitchen

 Here's what you'll need to make this sweet chocolate chip brioche bread!
 See recipe card for quantities.

-- Milk - Whole milk works best — the fat content is an important part of this enriched dough.
-If you use a reduced fat or skim milk, you may find the dough is too sticky to knead and shape!
-It will still work, you'll just need to dust in more flour in the mixing stage.
+Milk - I use whole milk because the fat content is an important part of this enriched dough.
+If you use a reduced-fat or skim milk, you may find the dough is too sticky to knead and shape!

 🍽 Mise en place (aka "the setup")